Our Impact

 96%

-feel more confident about their ability to try new things, even if they look hard.
+say programs help them feel more confident about trying new things, even if they look hard.

 84%

-say their afterschool activities help them do better in school.
+believe their afterschool and summer activities help them do better in school.

 Program Feedback from Parents